kunci115/twit/README.md

-# twit
+# Bacot
-built with rust lang
+Social media that contain like, retweet, and bacot(as a tweet) with rust